- 1 1-800-HURT-911® NY Car Accident Attorneys

 If we win a Motion for Summary Judgment, that means we got a court judgment declaring the car was 100% at fault and the insurance company will then be liable to pay you 9% interest on your award.
 Interest begins to run from when the court awards Summary Judgment.

-Many lawyers don’t bother to file Summary Judgment motions because it’s too much work.
+Many car accident lawyers in New York don’t bother to file Summary Judgment motions because it’s too much work.
 We think it’s well worth the time!
 When you are awarded 9% interest, the insurance companies want to settle quickly and pay more.

 We sued for $500 Million including punitive damages when our client’s car (below) was broadsided by an SUV which ran a stop sign while drag racing.
 Our client was seriously injured and airlifted by helicopter to a hospital.

 Punitive damages are not covered by the defendant’s car insurance and must be paid from the defendant’s personal income and assets.
-We’ll do an asset search to find real estate, cars, boats, planes and other assets owned by the defendant.
+We’ll do an asset search to find real estate, cars, boats, planes, and other assets owned by the defendant anywhere in the U.S.

-Our client had multiple fractures requiring many surgeries because of the injuries he sustained when he was a passenger in this car which was hit by a drunk driver.
+Our client had multiple fractures requiring many surgeries because of the injuries he sustained when he was a passenger in this car that was hit by a drunk driver.

 Proving You Have a Serious Injury In a Car Accident